hilbix/misc/src/README.md

 - `gethostname` calls gethostname(2), in contrast to `hostname` which uses `uname(2)`

-- `printresugid.c` just prints the real, effective and saved UID and GID.
+- `printresugid` just prints the real, effective and saved UID and GID.
 Can be used for SUID experiments.

+- `checknul.c` is an recipe how to do AIO to allow processing while data is read in.
+As example processing it lists NUL sectors in a file or device.

 IPOF